 A special loving thank you to our cousin Ned and his wife Becky McElroy who regularly went out of their way to stay connected and spend time and take care of our Mother.
 Also, to our cousin Tina, Ida’s godchild, for helping maintain the Beverly family connection.

 Fittingly, Mammy’s final words: “I love you more than life”.

-Due to the ongoing restrictions pertaining to Covid-19, services will be private for the family.
+Due to the ongoing restrictions pertaining to Covid-19, a private Memorial Mass was celebrated at Saint Mary Church in Rowley and interment was at Main Street Cemetery.
 A Celebration of Life will be held at a later date, when restrictions have been lifted.

 In lieu of flowers, donations can be made to St. Jude’s Hospital, Rowley Food Pantry, or Merrimack Valley Hospice of Haverhill.

 To send flowers to the family or plant a tree in memory of Ida M. McElroy, please visit our floral store.